uuuulopta/gspKasni/README.md

 Rename _.env.example.local_ to _.env.local_ and edit the port on `NEXT_PUBLIC_API_ROOT ` environment variable to match your backend port.

-Run `npm run dev`, and you should see the webpage on localhost:{port}/gspKasni !
+Run `npm run dev`, and you should see the webpage on localhost:port/gspKasni !

 ## Deployment via docker
 MySQL is not provided within this docker container.
 Make sure your database has the required tables either by using migrations or running the provided create_db.sql

 Create an _appsettings.Production.json_ and provide the connection string.
 If you wish to omit that file you may set the environment variable `ASPNETCORE__ConnectionStrings__Default` inside the docker container.

-Run `dotnet publish -c Realease` in Bakend root.
+Run `dotnet publish -c Realease` in Backend root.

 Inside _.env.local_ configure the api root as before and change the _next.config.js_ basePath if you wish.